 Requirements for Configuring Anonymous Users for the Siebel Web Server Extension

 As noted in Configuring the SWSE Logical Profile, when you configure the SWSE logical profile, you are prompted for user names and passwords of Siebel users who will serve as anonymous users for employee applications and customer applications, respectively.
-Provide the anonymous user credentials, as appropriate for your deployment.
-Strong passwords are highly recommended for anonymous user accounts.
+Provide the credentials for the anonymous users, as appropriate for your deployment.

 This topic is part of Requirements for Installing and Configuring the Siebel Web Server Extension.

 The following are the two main types of anonymous users:

 - Anonymous user for employee applications.
 Where applicable, the anonymous user for employee applications (sometimes called the employee user or the high interactivity user) starts the anonymous session that displays the login page to an end user for an employee application.